Why We Recommend the Meta Quest 3 512GB VR Headset

 Key Features & Benefits

-- No external PC, console, or sensors required for full functionality
+- Complete wireless independence—no PC, console, or external sensors required

 - Mixed reality passthrough